nerfstudio-project/nerfacc/docs/source/examples/dnerf.rst

 .. note::

-    The :ref:`Occupancy Grid` used in this example is shared by all the frames.
+    The :ref:`Estimators` used in this example is shared by all the frames.
 In other words, instead of using it to indicate the opacity of an area at a single timestamp, Here we use it to indicate the `maximum` opacity at this area `over all the timestamps`.
     It is not optimal but still makes the rendering very efficient.